Always (Friday Night Lights): Critical reviews

 Kyle Chandler and Connie Britton received acclaim for their performances in the episode.
 Both received nominations at the 63rd Primetime Emmy Awards, with Chandler winning.

 "Always" was praised by critics.
 Eric Goldman of IGN gave the episode nine out of ten and wrote, "Oh, I loved it!
 Now I can't say it was among the very best Friday Night Lights episodes ever, but it was still a very strong installment that had all the heart and humanity we've come to expect from this special show."

-Genevieve Koski of The A.V.
+Keith Phipps of The A.V.
 Club gave the episode an "A" grade and wrote, "Friday Night Lights was a realistic-looking show that took liberties with reality — letting teenagers get away with truancy and vagrancy, catapulting Tami into heavy professional responsibilities with little experience, and so on.
 But it never felt less than real, thanks to its remarkable characters, the extraordinary actors who gave them life, and the care that went into creating such a strong sense of place.
 You won't find Dillon, Texas on the map.
-But if you’re like me you feel like you’ve been there."
+But if you're like me you feel like you've been there."
 James Poniewozik of TIME wrote, "The Taylors' kids are going to be all right.
 And it's OK for Eric and Tami to move on.
 This was the simple resolution that FNLs finale offered — and it's why, though I sobbed but good watching this finale, it didn't feel sad.
 It just felt right."

 Alan Sepinwall of HitFix wrote, "Sometimes, good things get to happen to good people.
 In the Friday Night Lights finale, good things happened to almost everyone.
 And that feels pretty damn excellent."
 Ken Tucker of Entertainment Weekly wrote, "This was a rare gem of a series that could both lift your spirits and give you the ugliest ugly cries you've ever experienced."